Allsup History, Family Crest & Coats of Arms

 Another 31 words (2 lines of text) are included under the topic Early Allsup Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Allsups to arrive in North America:

 Allsup Settlers in United States in the 20th Century

-- Olive Mary Allsup, aged 33, who emigrated to America from London, England, in 1911
+- Olive Mary Allsup, aged 33, who immigrated to America from London, England, in 1911

-- Arthur Allsup, aged 21, who emigrated to the United States from Chorley, England, in 1920
+- Arthur Allsup, aged 21, who immigrated to the United States from Chorley, England, in 1920

 - Ethel Allsup, aged 32, who landed in America from Blackburn, England, in 1921